openai/neural-gpu/README.md

 To run multiple jobs on OpenAI's cirrascale cluster, copy `run_example_cirra.py` into a file (e.g. `run_1.py`), edit it to have the desired set of parameters to run, and run `python run_1.py`.
+It will store the state in the `servers/` directory.

 This creates a screen session on several cirrascale servers, which you can ssh into and watch if you want.
 When you want to kill the jobs,